sanette/stop-point/README.md

 The principle is the following:

-* any string can be defined a a _stop-point_.
+* any string can be defined as a _stop-point_.
 Default is "◀◀"

 * when you want to use a $$ construction, bind the key of your choice, and when you hit it, it inserts "$$◀◀" and the cursor is automatically